 Five photography tips for successful Portrait photographs

-Whether you shoot portraits, landscapes or other kinds of photography, camera settings are an important part of your success and each type requires different camera settings; for example your camera settings for sport or action photography will differ from those used in landscape photography.
-In this article I am going to cover five important tips for portrait photography camera settings in Natural/Constant Light.
+Whether you shoot portraits, landscapes or other kinds of photography, camera settings are an essential part of your success.
+Therefore, each genre requires different camera settings; for example, your camera settings for sport or action photography will differ from those used in landscape photography.
+In this article, I am going to cover five critical portrait photography tips for camera settings in Natural/Constant Light.

 Portrait Photography Tips

 For natural light portraits, I recommend using the lowest possible ISO.
 The lower ISO settings (100-400) provide a clean and sharp image; additionally, you will have a better Dynamic Range, which means that you can retouch the photo later with more detail.

 Although Shutter Speed may not seem all that relevant in portrait photography, it is crucial to select the shutter speed wisely.
 We know that in portrait photography, the subject does not move, or do they?
 People can move, especially when they are in front of a camera, even slightly, which can cause blurred photos; therefore, if you take pictures of kids or people who are not comfortable in front of the camera.
 Another point to consider is that fast shutter speed may force you to use a higher ISO.

 As a general rule, shutter speed from 1/100s to 1/400s serves you the best because it is fast enough to freeze the slight movement of your subject without pushing the ISO too high